DelNov/T-Flows/readme.md

                        #    Pdrop x:  3.601E-02    |    Pdrop y:   0.00E+00    |    Pdrop z:   0.00E+00    #
                        #---------------------------+---------------------------+---------------------------#
 ```
-The mass fluxes in question are computed in three characteristic planes (orthogonal
+The volume flow rates in question are computed in three characteristic planes (orthogonal
 to _x_, _y_ and _z_ axis at the point defined in the control file as:
 ```
 POINT_FOR_MONITORING_PLANES    0.007  0.00  0.002
 ```
-For flows with prescribed mass fluxes in periodic direction such as this one,
+For flows with prescribed volume flow rates in periodic direction such as this one,
 it is a good practice to define this point.

 #### Saving and/or exiting prematurely.